-Name: Samuel Kellner Title: Non-Executive Director
+Name: Samuel Kellner

+Title: Non-Executive Director

 Qualifications: BA, MBA

-Experience and expertise: BA, MBA

-Mr. Kellner has held a variety of senior executive positions with Ofer Global

-since joining the group in 1980.
+Experience and expertise: Mr. Kellner has held a variety of senior executive positions with Ofer Global since joining the group in 1980.
 He has been deeply involved in all Ofer Global's business lines, with a particular emphasis on offshore oil and gas, shipping and real estate, and has advised Ofer Global companies on investments with a variety of investment managers, hedge funds and private equity funds.
 Most recently, Mr. Kellner served as President of Global Holdings Management Group (US) Inc. where he led North American real estate acquisition, development and financing activities.
 Mr. Kellner serves as a director of O.G.
 Energy, O.G.
 Oil & Gas and New Zealand Oil & Gas, where he is Chairman of the Board of Directors.
 As a member of the O.G.
 Energy Senior Management Committee, he helps drive strategy for Ofer Global's energy activities.
 He is also an Executive Director of the main holding companies for the Zodiac Maritime Limited shipping group and Omni Offshore Terminals Limited, a leading provider of floating, production, storage and offloading (FSO and FPSO) solutions to the offshore oil and gas industry.
-Mr Kellner graduated with a BA degree from Hebrew University in Jerusalem.
-He has an MBA from the University of Toronto, and taught at the University of Toronto while working toward a PhD in Applied Economics.
+Mr Kellner graduated with a BA degree from Hebrew University in of Toronto while working toward a PhD in Applied Economics.